Benefits of Healthy Prepackaged Diet Meals

 If you smoke or drink alcohol often: Smoking and excessive drinking (roughly more than two drinks a day - which is GOOD for you), depletes certain vitamins and other nutrients.

-If you are already NOT in good health, physically or mentally: Your body may not be processing the vitamins, minerals, etc. that your are providing in your diet.
+If you are already NOT in good health, physically or mentally: Your body may not be processing the vitamins, minerals, etc. that you provide in your diet.
 Also, the EXTRA vitamins, minerals, and other nutrients you provide with supplements may have a positive affect on the condition.
 It goes without saying that an appropriate supplementation program MIGHT HAVE PREVENTED or lessened the impact of the health problem in the first place.

 If you love junk food and it tends to be a major part of your diet: Once again, you are probably not getting the dietary balance of vitamins, minerals, and other nutritional elements necessary for good health.
 Sadly, many of the constituents of these types of food, particularly refined sugar, actually leach vitamins, minerals, and other nutrients from your body, or prevent the effective use, transport, or absorption of these nutrients.